eru2024/laskarai-mlt-recommendationsystem/laporan_submission.md

 )
 ```

+#### Generating Recommendations
-To generate recommendations, the model predicted scores for places the user had not yet visited.
-These were ranked, and the top N items were recommended:
+After training, the model predicts scores for user-place pairs that have not been visited.
+The predictions are sorted, and the top-N recommended places are selected.

 ```python
 # Predict for unseen places
 preds = model.predict([user_input, place_input], verbose=0)